cedardevs/onestop/readme.md

-﻿# NOAA OneStop
+﻿# OneStop Search

 [![Build Status](https://travis-ci.org/cires-ncei/onestop.svg?branch=master)](https://travis-ci.org/cires-ncei/onestop)

-OneStop software is used to allow discovery and access to the National Oceanic and Atmospheric Administration’s publicly available data holdings.
+OneStop search software is used to allow discovery and access to the National Oceanic and Atmospheric Administration’s publicly available data holdings.
 It is being developed on a grant by a team of researchers from the University of Colorado (more legal info below).